 So the CMS is really a DBMS or DataBase Management System and will and should become an integral tool for your business and a `system` which allows you to really manipulate and control your data, e.g. a marketing tool for your client base.

-It's also worth a mention that we install Google Analytics on your site and naturally we take no credit for this; GA can also be an invaluable tool.
+It's also worth a mention that we install Google Analytics on your site and naturally we take no credit for this; GA is an invaluable tool.
+Any other tracking snippets should be no problem either, e.g. Facebook pixels.